-While Supplier Diversity engages consultants and other diverse suppliers to help with various projects for our program, we are not responsible for diverse supplier purchasing decisions across the organization.
-Rather, Supplier Diversity serves as a liaison between diverse suppliers and Aetna purchasers.
-Our role is to facilitate introductions between suppliers and purchasers in hopes that the more aware our purchasers are of the valuable services diverse suppliers provide, the more likely they are to use them.
+No, we are not responsible for diverse supplier purchasing decisions across the organization.
+Rather, supplier diversity facilitates introductions between diverse suppliers and Aetna purchasers.
+The more aware our purchasers are of the valuable services diverse suppliers provide, the more likely they are to use them.

 Yes, each year we attend and exhibit at the following conferences:

 - National Minority Supplier Development Council Conference and Business Opportunity Exchange

 - Women’s Business Enterprise National Council Women in Business National Conference

 - National Gay & Lesbian Chamber of Commerce International Business and Leadership Conference

 - Greater New England Minority Supplier Development Council Business Opportunity Conference and Expo

 - Women Presidents' Educational Organization events locally in both New York and District of Columbia

 - We encourage you to visit our booth and speak with one of our representatives.